orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKitIO/Send-and-Receive-on-iOS-in-Background.md

    }
    ```

-3. Add an instance of the class.
    Start background audio when your app transitions to the background and stop it when in the foreground.

    #### SwiftUI

    ```swift
    @main
    struct MyApp: App {